Exeter City are back on the road in EFL Sky Bet League One action on Tuesday night with a trip to face Charlton Athletic in a 7:45pm kick-off.

 North Greenwich is the closest tube station to The Valley.
 Located right outside of the O2 Arena, North Greenwich is served by the Jubilee Line and also has a large bus stop.

-For more information or to book please contact Simon Carnall on email at: email@example.com.
+For more information or to book please contact John Bishop on 07904 036334 or by email at: email@example.com (after 6pm).